 - Ripped movie chapters and TV series on DVDs, and others.

-VideoProc can simply combine video clips that are in different formats and resolutions, without worrying about quality reduction and video audio settings.
+VideoProc, with built-in powerful video conversion engine, is good at combining video clips that are in different formats and resolutions, without worrying about quality reduction and video audio settings.

-Here are the detailed steps about how to merge videos
+Here are the detailed steps about how to merge videos in VideoProc

 Step 1.
 Import the Source Video Files